Resources for Women with PCOS

 PCOS is considered a high-risk condition during pregnancy.
 Doctors need to be aware of PCOS and closely monitor and prevent potential risks.

-Higher weight can affect fertility and pregnancy health and support for a healthy lifestyle is important.
+Higher weight can affect fertility and pregnancy health and support for healthy lifestyle is important.

 If experiencing difficulty getting pregnant, there are very good treatments available and for most with PCOS this only requires tablet therapy.